flatcar/Flatcar/README.md

 ### Discussions

 For more far-reaching topics please have a look at our [discussions](https://github.com/flatcar-linux/Flatcar/discussions).
-Feel to open a new discussion if you don't find an existing one covering your topic.
+Feel free to open a new discussion if you don't find an existing one covering your topic.

 ### Mailing lists